clementverc/mds_m1_vercucque_clement_optimperf/README.md

 go to MongoDB Atlas (https://cloud.mongodb.com) and login or register

-Create new cluster and configure user accessibility (saw clusterDetailsDoc.pdf to have more details about that).
+Create new cluster and configure user accessibility (saw cthe .pdf file to have more details about that).

 ## Second : Configure API